Exercises For Lower Back Pain

 This stretch is especially useful for people with increased muscle tightness on one side of the back that is associated with their recent lower back pain.

-Begin standing in a position of comfort with arms by your side.
+Begin standing in a position of comfort with arms by your side, feet flat on the ground.
 If you have increased muscle tightness on the left trunk, slowly slide your hand down towards the side of the right knee.

-You should feel a gentle stretch on the left trunk.
+You should feel a gentle stretch in your core muscles on the left side.

 Hold it for 5 secs.
 Repeat it for another 5 repetitions.